 Graham Cracker Base

-- 16 sheets cinnamon Graham crackers pulverized in a blender makes 2 cups
+- 12 sheets Graham crackers pulverized in a blender makes 1 ½ cups

-- ½ cup butter melted but cooled to room temp or 1 stick
+- 7 tablespoons unsalted butter melted but cooled to room temp

 - ¼ cup granulated white sugar